eesoymilk/dcard-frontend-intern-hw/README.md

 ---

-## Additional Tweeks to the Original Homework
+## Some Tweaks to the Original Homework

 Some instructions in the homework were unclear and I did send an e-mail regarding those concerns but the reply was never received.
 Therefore, I made some changes to the homework so that it is do-able and reasonable.